 Choosing a location for bamboo planting

 Clumping bamboo, unlike running bamboo, will not run, but they will expand each year like most other plants.
 Make sure you plant them at least 3-5 feet away from house or fence.
-That way you will have room to cut away unwanted canes and always keep your bamboo plants in top shape.
+That way you will have access to cut away dead or old canes (at or below ground level) and always keep your bamboo plants in top shape.
 Bamboo is a versatile plant that can survive in many conditions.
 But bamboo growing in full sun and moderately acidic fertile soil will grow the happiest.
 Bamboo roots need to have some air to breathe, so they like well drained but moist soil.

 Planting bamboo plants from pots

 Once you have chosen a place for your bamboo, you can prepare the ground to plant the bamboo.
-Dig a hole that is at least twice as wide as the root ball of your bamboo.
-Mix potting soil and top soil in equal parts.
-Set the bamboo in the hole and fan out the roots a little.
+Dig a hole that is at least twice as wide as the root ball of your bamboo and 6 inches deeper.
+Mix rich compost (such as Black Kow) and top soil in equal parts.
+Set the bamboo in the hole with top of rootball level with your ground and fan out the roots a little.
+If the roots are circling, cut 2-3 places around the roots to allow them to grow out into the new soil.
 Gently backfill the hole, tamping down the soil as you go.
 Water the area thoroughly to help fill in any air pockets.
-Apply a handful of fertilizer to encourage growth.
+Apply a handful of high-nitrogen slow-release fertilizer to encourage growth.

 Watering new bamboo plants

 Once you have planted your bamboo, you should water the new bamboo every day for 3-5 weeks, then reduce the frenquency as needed.
 Do observe the leaves in the first few days.
 If the leaves curl up lengthwise, it’s an indication that the bamboo need more water.